 4) Kit lens is AF-S DX 18-55mm f3.5-5.6

-6) With other lenses (eg. AF), all other functions are possible EXCEPT auto-focus.
+6) With other lenses (eg. AF), the camera can meter, but cannot auto-focus because of the lack of a mechanical drive pin to turn the focusing screw on the lens.
 You can still focus manually.
 A green dot appears in viewfinder when subject is in focus.

 1) 2008 model.